avnCode/DL-Neural-Style-Transfer/README.md

 So here,
-I have implementing Neural Style Transfer using Pytorch.
+I have implemented Neural Style Transfer using Pytorch.

 <br />
 <br />